rabeearkadan/RAdapter/README.md

 adapter.clearSearch()

-// in case the model is JSONObject or any Object ,  need to specify the key to perform the search on adapter.sort (key: String? = null , asc : Boolean = true )
+// in case the model is JSONObject or any Object ,  need to specify the key to perform the sort on adapter.sort (key: String? = null , asc : Boolean = true )

 ```